Skip to content

 // Value of the stack register 1,

-// which is second-to-top value in the stack
+// which is the second-to-top value on the stack

 struct SliceInt { s: Slice; val: Int }